Manage Your Business

 Now the Idnanis, who have since opened several brick-and-mortar NaanStop locations in Atlanta, have upped their tech game by accepting payments via mobile wallets.
 "It's important to make sure we're still relevant with the younger generation," says Idnani.
 "We want guests to be able to pay on their own terms."

-While most small businesses have long left behind the clunky credit card reader, selecting a payment solution can still be a tricky decision.
+While handling small business payments was once simply a matter of purchasing a credit card reader, nowadays selecting a solution can be a tricky decision.
 Some options are expensive, or overly complex.
 Yet investing in this technology is key to growth.
-"Getting the payments experience right can make a business stronger, more connected to its customers, and more efficient and productive," says Rob Cameron, president of partnerships for Merchant Services at Chase, "And when small business owners integrate payments into the software they use to run their business, it gives them great data they can leverage to grow and be more efficient."
+"Getting the payments experience right can make a business stronger, more connected to its customers, and more efficient and productive," says Angela Martin, president of small business for Merchant Services at Chase, "And when small business owners integrate payments into the software they use to run their business, it gives them great data they can leverage to grow and be more efficient."

 Here's how to make sure you're taking advantage of the latest technology that supports the type of business that you own.